 What is limerence?

-Many argue limerence is common at the beginning of most romantic relationships and with reciprocation, it transforms into a more secure and enduring love.
+Some commentators use the term limerence to describe the early stages of that infatuated addictive energy of love that most of us feel in early relationships - so called New Relationship Energy (NRE).
+With time and with reciprocation, this often transforms into a more secure and enduring love.
 Where the progression of a romantic relationship is hindered (often by marriage or other long term relationship) and where the uncertainty remains, enduring limerence often ensues.

 For a more detailed explanation of the symptoms - see here http://www.limerence.net/limerence-faq/limerence-symptoms.html